 No one understands why the 11-year sunspot cycle could simply stop for a full human lifetime.
 (Back then, it strangely coincided with the rule of the French “Sun King,” Louis XIV).
 There’s no way to know if we’re really currently on the cusp of a repeat performance.

 But if this strange recent solar activity means that another Maunder Minimum is nearly upon us, as a few solar researchers believe, the global cooling would be mitigating Earth’s warming at the best possible time.

 However, if we do have a “Maunder Minimum,” it would not be a return to the “Little Ice Age.”
-Solar radiation expert Judith Lean, PhD, of the Naval Research Laboratory points to global surface temperature about 1.8 degrees Fahrenheit, warmer now than at the time of the Maunder Minimum and says a return to a Maunder Minimum phenomenon would lead to a cooling by only one-tenth of a degree C or .18 degree F.
+Solar radiation expert Judith Lean, PhD, of the Naval Research Laboratory points to a current global surface temperature that’s about 1.8 degrees Fahrenheit, warmer than at the time of the Maunder Minimum and says that a return to a Maunder Minimum phenomenon would lead to a cooling by only one-tenth of a degree C or 0.18 degree F.

 We’ll have to wait and see.

 For the moment, if you have a leftover solar filter from last August’s eclipse, take a glance at the Sun these days.
 You’ll see a strange blank disk.